Somanath-Raveendra-Bijjal/Project_1/README.md

    - **Windows:** Search for "Command Prompt" or "PowerShell" and open it.
    - **Mac/Linux:** Open the Terminal application.

 5. **Navigate** to the directory where you saved the test script.
-Use the `cd` command to change to the directory.
+Use the `cd` command to change to the directory, Open your terminal or command prompt and run:

 6. python Task5-Unit_Testing_and_Test_Automation.py